 5- Workforce Management

-Closely similar but not to be confused with the previous module, workforce management is primarily a scheduling function.
+Workforce management is a scheduling function that is closely similar but not to be confused with the previous module.
 This module links closely or sometimes combined with other sub-set modules such as time and attendance management and absence and leave management.

 As businesses grow and advance rapidly, the talent market is experiencing a scarcity of skilled personnel.
 Because of this, it’s crucial to empower and invest in your existing workforce with the proper training to enhance their skill and familiarize them with the latest industry trends and best practices.

 Thus, when choosing an HR system, you must look for a comprehensive training module.
 This module often uses the outcomes of the performance management module as a starting point.
-Doing so allows you to produce individual training plans for your employees, find and book training courses, and manage the feedback and follow-on evaluation process.
+Doing so allows you to produce individual employee training plans, find and book training courses, and manage the feedback and follow-on evaluation process.
 It may also help in tracking training expenses against your budget allocations.

 Other valuable features of a training module may include: